amandaguglieri/hackinglife/docs/53-dns.md

 - `TXT` records: this type of record often contains verification keys for different third-party providers and other security aspects of DNS, such as SPF, DMARC, and DKIM, which are responsible for verifying and confirming the origin of the emails sent.
 Here we can already see some valuable information if we look closer at the results.
 - `AAAA` records: Returns an IPv6 address of the requested domain.
-- `PTR` record: The PTR record works the other way around (reverse lookup).
+- `PTR` record: The PTR (Pointer) record works the other way around (reverse lookup).
 It converts IP addresses into valid domain names.
 For the IP address to be resolved from the `Fully Qualified Domain Name` (`FQDN`), the DNS server must have a reverse lookup file.
 In this file, the computer name (FQDN) is assigned to the last octet of an IP address, which corresponds to the respective host, using a `PTR` record.
 The PTR records are responsible for the reverse translation of IP addresses into names.
-- `SOA` records: |Provides information about the corresponding DNS zone and email address of the administrative contact.
+- `SOA` records: (`Start Of Authority` (`SOA`)).
+It should be first in a zone file because it indicates the start of a zone.
+Each zone can only have one `SOA` record, and additionally, it contains the zone's values, such as a serial number and multiple expiration timeouts.
+Provides information about the corresponding DNS zone and email address of the administrative contact.
 The `SOA` record is located in a domain's zone file and specifies who is responsible for the operation of the domain and how DNS information for the domain is managed.

 ## Security